 The hens blinked their big round marble-like eyes at me as I reached behind to shut the door.
 The old structure was faded and gray, like a quilt that becomes threadbare over time.

 Sunlight darted through the cracks in the structure, drawing long lines across the inside walls and floor.

 I would gently raise each hen and gather the eggs into my container.
-Then I’d open the door, trying hard not to jostle the warm eggs, and dart past the mean rooster that would peck my skinny legs.
+Then I’d open the door, trying hard not to jostle the warm eggs, and dart past the mean rooster that would peck at my skinny legs.

 They were simple people.
 Living simple lives.

 I would sit and play, making up playmates and stories and drawing in the red dirt with a stick.
-Sometimes I would get restless and run through the rows of corn.

 I didn’t quite understand why I was there, in the little house with the grandmothers.
 I called the older one mama.